 Image fusion aims at transferring salient features to the fused image.
-In this work and in most fusion systems, saliency is interpreted as edge information and therefore, image fusion aims at highlighting edges in the fused image.
+In this work we interpret saliency as edge information and therefore, image fusion aims at highlighting edges in the fused image.
 An additional desired property can be to smooth out any possible Gaussian noise.
 In order to achieve the above tasks using an error estimation framework, the objective is to create an error norm that will enhance edges in an image and simultaneously smooth possible noise.
 The following error norm, combining isotropic smoothing with edge enhancement, was proposed in [6]: